Simone Zimmerman: IfNotNow

-Israelism film
+Israelism

-Her story is featured in 2023 documentary Israelism, a film that examines the indoctrination of young American Jews into pro-Israel activism and highlights people who underwent political transformations after engaging with Palestinian perspectives.
-In the film, Zimmerman describes her realization of the many complexities and contradictions in the narrative she grew up with and her eventual shift toward activism for Palestinian rights.
+Zimmerman is featured in the 2023 documentary Israelism, a film that examines the indoctrination of young American Jews into pro-Israel activism and highlights people who underwent political transformations after engaging with Palestinian perspectives.
+In the film, she describes her realization of the many complexities and contradictions in the narrative she grew up with and her eventual shift toward activism for Palestinian rights.
 She describes how it feels to be a young U.S.-born Jew in a country of pro-Israel indoctrination and mass mobilization that demands that young Jewish Americans be pro-Israel even in instances of obvious and unambiguous human rights violations against Palestinians.
-She recalls how Abe Foxman branded her as anti-Israel and pushed for Sanders to dismiss her as his outreach coordinator, which Sanders did on April 14, 2016, 30 hours after hiring her.
+She recalls being branded as anti-Israel due her criticism of Israeli actions in Gaza and the West Bank.
 She says in the documentary:

-As more and more American Jews are speaking out in support of Palestinian freedom, now they just say instead we're overt anti-semites, we hate all Jewish people or, even worse, that we're not Jewish at all.
+As more and more American Jews are speaking out in support of Palestinian freedom, now they just say instead we're overt antisemites, we hate all Jewish people or, even worse, that we're not Jewish at all.

-Post-October 7 appearances and work
+Later work

 In 2025, Zimmerman interviewed actress Hannah Einbinder for Zeteo.
-She appeared on the Matt Bernstein podcast A Bit Fruity speaking in support of Zohran Mamdani and against the ADL.